w3c/webappsec/specs/subresourceintegrity/spec.markdown

     _specific_ script, and not _any_ script that happens to have a particular URL.

-2. The verification mechanism should extend to all resource types that a page may fetch in the course of its execution and rendering.
-Active content (scripts, style, `iframe` contents, etc) are, of course, critical, but inactive content such as images and fonts will also be covered.

-3. The verification mechanism should have reporting functionality which would inform the author that an invalid resource was downloaded.
+2. The verification mechanism should have reporting functionality which would inform the author that an invalid resource was downloaded.
     Further it should be possible for an author to choose to run _only_ the reporting functionality, allowing potentially corrupt resources to run on her site, but flagging violations for manual review.

-4. The metadata provided for verification may enable improvements to user agents' caching schemes: common resources such as JavaScript libraries can be downloaded once, and only once, even if multiple instances with distinct URLs are requested.
+3. The metadata provided for verification may enable improvements to user agents' caching schemes: common resources such as JavaScript libraries can be downloaded once, and only once, even if multiple instances with distinct URLs are requested.

-5.  (potentially) Allow resources to be downloaded from non-canonical sources (for instance, over an insecure channel) for performance, but fall back to a canonical source if the non-canonical source fails an integrity check.
+4.  (potentially) Allow resources to be downloaded from non-canonical sources (for instance, over an insecure channel) for performance, but fall back to a canonical source if the non-canonical source fails an integrity check.

-Rather sure about #5.
+Rather sure about #4.
 We also agreed to remove mixed-content relaxation.
 Declare this issue resolved? (mkwst,freddyb) {:.issue data-number="1"}
 </section><!-- /Introduction::Goals -->